akeneo/pim-api-docs/content/guides/erp-connection/step4-how-to-build-your-connector.md

 ## Follow the guide!

-All you need to know to interact with our PIM through our API can be find in our [dedicated tutorial](https://api.akeneo.com/getting-started/connect-the-pim-4x/welcome.html).
+All you need to know to interact with our PIM through our API can be found in our [dedicated tutorial](https://api.akeneo.com/getting-started/connect-the-pim-4x/welcome.html).

 ## Step by step...